-(https://www.barnesjewishcollege.edu/search?search api f ulltext=policy) outlines the requirements of academic leaves of absence for Goldfarb School of Nursing at Barnes-Jewish College ("College").
-Students, other than international students, in good standing may request a leave of absence to drop/withdraw current term coursework based on supporting documentation and dates for uniformed service, unexpected emergencies, and medical reasons - for up to two consecutive terms following the term that the leave is requested.
+This policy outlines the requirements of academic leaves of absence for Barnes-Jewish College Goldfarb School of Nursing ("College").
+Students, other than international students, in good standing may request a leave of absence to drop/withdraw current term coursework based on supporting documentation and dates for uniformed service, unexpected emergencies, and medical reasons.
 The student begins the leave of absence request by notifying the Academic and Student Support Advisor ("Advisor") in writing and submitting the formal written request with all relevant supporting documentation no later than one month prior to the end of the term that the leave of absence request is submitted.
 The Advisor will work closely with the Registrar to process the necessary paperwork for the leave of absence request beginning with the term that the request was initiated.
-The time limit for a leave of absence is a maximum of two consecutive terms following the term that the leave of absence is initiated.
-Students whose enrollment has been interrupted for more than two consecutive terms are required to reapply for admission unless an extenuating circumstance is presented to and approved by the Jack Taylor Dean or Associate Dean of Student Affairs and Diversity.
+The time limit for a leave of absence is a maximum of two consecutive terms of nonenrollment.
+Students whose enrollment has been interrupted for more than two consecutive terms are required to reapply for admission unless an extenuating circumstance is presented to and approved by the Dean or Associate Dean of Student Experience and Development.
 All current College policies in effect at the time of reenrollment will apply.
 This policy does not apply to international students who must contact the Primary Designated School Official or Designated School Official for details related to any leave of absence.

-I. Eligibility
+Eligibility

-Goldfarb School of Nursing students who are enrolled fulltime or part-time.
+Barnes-Jewish College Goldfarb School of Nursing students who are enrolled full-time or part-time.

-II.
-Procedures for Requesting a Leaves of Absence The student begins the leave of absence request by notifying the Academic and Student Support Advisor ("Advisor") in writing and submitting the formal written request with all relevant supporting documentation depending on the type of leave of absence in a single request no later than one month prior to the end of the term that the leave of absence request is submitted.
+Procedures for Requesting a Leaves of Absence

+The student begins the leave of absence request by notifying the Academic and Student Support Advisor in writing and submitting the formal written request with all relevant supporting documentation depending on the type of leave of absence in a single request ideally no later than one month prior to the end of the term that the leave of absence request is submitted.
 A student should remain active and/or progressing in the term until a leave of absence if officially approved unless the emergency prevents the option to continue until finalized.
 It is important for the student to work closely with the Academic and Student Support Advisor to provide all relevant supporting documentation for the specific type of leave of absence.
-The Leave of Absence request form cannot be submitted until all relevant supporting documentation is received by the Academic and Student Support Advisor.
-Once received, the date notifications included within the relevant supporting documentation as a "start date" will be used for record updates.
-The Leave of Absence request form is submitted to administrative leadership to review and approve.
+The Leave of Absence request form will not be reviewed until all relevant supporting documentation is received by the Academic and Student Support Advisor.
+If approval is granted, the date notifications included within the relevant supporting documentation as a "start date" will be used for record updates.
 If approved, the Registrar will be notified to update the student record accordingly and confirmation will be sent to the student.
 The student should respond to all communication until Leave of Absence is completely reviewed, approved, and officially processed within the system of record.